TubercularOx/darkhaunter/Geekery/minor.md

 9. Slow (Vaarsuvius)
 10. Telekinesis (Haley - she loses her bow)

 Finger of Death and Inflict Moderate Wounds are the two eyestalks that are missing.
-Personally I've felt they would've been disruptive to the story, but maybe Rich is trying to make a statement about Sunny's personality.
-Or maybe the statement Rich wanted to make about Sunny's personality made picking which eyes to remove easier for Rich.

 ### Mimi